kksng/korus-ui/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug report

 ### Describe the bug
-A clear and concise description of what the bug is.
+A clear and concise bug description.
 Must include component name.

 ### Steps To Reproduce
 Steps to reproduce the behavior: